notarisj/YouTube-AutoSkip/README.md

 ## How it Works

-The extension uses a content script that periodically checks for the "Skip ad" button.
-When it is available it presses it.
+The extension uses a content script with a MutationObserver to dynamically observe elements such as the "Skip ad" button, as well as various ad formats like banners.
+When it detects the "Skip ad" button, the extension automatically triggers it.
 When the button is not available, with unskippable ads, it will verify that `ytp-ad-player-overlay` exists and it will mute the audio and set the playback rate to 10x.
-While effective, this periodic checking could be further optimized using `MutationObserver`.

 ## Limitations